blocknative/bitcoin-regtest/README.md

 (c) 2015-2016 Alexey Lunacharsky

-Updated to work with latest Bitcoin version and further modified by Blocknative
+Forked and modified for internal use by Blocknative